 “This passive immunity is especially important to him as he is a long way from his own vaccination,” said Brockmeier.

 A number of rumors have circulated around the COVID-19 vaccine.
 One social media article claimed the vaccine would cause infertility.
 In the article, it supposedly said that the protein in the vaccine shared similarities with a protein that is necessary in the formation of the placenta, and that the vaccine causes an antibody response to the protein related to placenta formation.

 Scientists have debunked the myth that COVID-19 vaccines cause infertility.
 None of the vaccines are associated with miscarriage or pregnancy loss, either.
 They are not thought to disturb the development of an embryo or fetus because it isn’t a live virus and doesn’t enter the nucleus of cells.

 She also addressed the idea that "new" technology was used, “The reality is that the mRNA technology they’ve used in this vaccine is not new.
 It’s been used to study other viruses including influenza.”

 The CDC has been monitoring vaccination reactions in pregnant women who receive the COVID-19 vaccination.
 More than 30,000 pregnant women have been observed.
 Other than some rare, reversible cases of allergic reactions, the CDC has not seen any increase in adverse pregnancy outcomes.

-Learn more information about the COVID-19 vaccine, including convenient locations close to where you live, at Avera.org/covid-vaccine.
+Learn more information about the COVID-19 vaccine, which is now available for everyone 5 and older, at Avera.org/covid-vaccine.